benbierens/Archivist-docker-compose/README.md

     - Use the [Testnet Faucet](https://docs.archivist.storage/networks/testnet#endpoints)

 ## Things you may want to do
+- Switch to a different version, or use `durabilitylabs/archivist-node:latest-dist-tests`
 - Choose different ports
 - Adjust the storage quota
 - Switch to a different network